What can you do with an economics degree?

 Find credit analyst jobs on Monster.

-What you'd need: A bachelor’s degree is the minimum in many cases, but some employers may expect a master’s degree.
+What you’d need: A bachelor’s degree is the baseline, but to further your career, you may need to obtain a master’s degree.
 Check out a sample resume for a financial analyst.

 Market research analyst

 What you’d do: Market research analysts figure out what products buyers are looking for.
 They work to measure market sentiment and project sales for products and services, seeking the sweet spot on prices to maximize profits.
 This role is widely available across many industries—if a business has something to sell, it can probably take advantage of market research analysis.

 What you'd need: A bachelor’s degree with an emphasis on math and analytical skills is usually the minimum, although some employers will be looking for a master’s degree.

 What you’d do: As a sales representative, your daily tasks would involve contacting—and possibly meeting with—customers, explaining product features and negotiating prices to make a sale.

 What you’d need: Your bachelor’s degree should be sufficient for a job in sales.
 Check out a sample resume for a sales associate.

 No matter what direction you decide to take your economics career, one thing is universally needed for your job search: a solid resume.
 Granted, coming straight out of college, your resume might need a bit more oversight.
 Could you use some help getting it in shape?
 Let the experts at Monster's Resume Writing Service create a high-impact resume for you that will impress employers.
 Monster leads the industry with a 96% resume writing satisfaction rate.
 If you’re not 100% satisfied, they’ll rewrite your resume for free.
 Increase your odds of getting in front of hiring managers and kick-starting an awesome career.